-The Flute Choir rehearses at the Sammons Center for the Arts on Sunday's from 2:15pm - 4:15pm.
+The Flute Choir rehearses at the University of North Texas in Denton on Sunday’s from 1:00pm – 3:00pm.
 All GDYO musicians are expected to participate in their school music programs.